 He captures the stunning scenery of his native Finland.
 You can experience all the seasons through Pasi’s photography.
 From the height of summer to the depths of winter.

-His photography is colourful and dramatic.
+His photography is colorful and dramatic.
 That applies to his bird photography as well as his landscapes.

 Thomas Hinsche is a bird and wildlife photographer from Germany.
 His bird photography is award-winning.
 He was awarded the Best Portfolio award in 2019 by Bird Photographer of The Year.